ttreit/Homonyms/DesignDoc.md

 V 1.0 Create an app that will read the stored  homonym list and can display an alphabetical list of all discovered homonyms.

 V 1.1 add search feature

-## Test Cases
-Give to Treits
-Fix probelems they find.

 ## Use Cases
 ### Search for Homonyms